iustin/bakonf/doc/bakonf.md

 -L, --level=0|1

-:   this options applies to the archiving of files.
+:   This options applies to the archiving of files.
 If the level given
     is 0, the state database is cleared, all files which match the configuration options are archived, and their state is then saved in the state database.
 If the level is 1, the database is opened